Hematology and Oncology Patient Care

 - Comprehensive Orthopedic Oncology

 A multidisciplinary approach is used in the Gill Center to plan and deliver clinical care that is targeted to meet the needs of each child.
 Among the services offered are child life, social work, child psychiatry, nutritional support, pastoral care, physical and occupational therapy, and prosthetics services.

-The pediatric hematology/oncology staff also provides a consulting service for newborn patients with hematological conditions at Parkland Memorial Hospital, the 997-bed Dallas County hospital with approximately 16,000 newborn deliveries each year, that is the site of the newborn nursery.
+Faculty members also provide a consulting service for newborn patients with hematological conditions at Parkland Memorial Hospital, the 997-bed Dallas County hospital with approximately 16,000 newborn deliveries each year, that is the site of the newborn nursery.